sjg20/u-boot-concept/doc/develop/bootflow.rst

 Two commands are available:

-`bootdevice`
+`bootdev`
-    Allows listing of available bootdevices, selecting a particular one and getting information about it.
-See :doc:`../usage/bootdevice`
+    Allows listing of available bootdevs, selecting a particular one and getting information about it.
+See :doc:`../usage/bootdev`

 `bootflow`
-    Allows scanning one or more bootdevices for bootflows, listing available bootflows, selecting one, obtaining information about it and booting it.
+    Allows scanning one or more bootdevs for bootflows, listing available bootflows, selecting one, obtaining information about it and booting it.
     See :doc:`../usage/bootflow`